Dementias, Including Alzheimer's Disease

 Aging is a well-known risk factor for Alzheimer’s disease and other types of dementias.
 Among adults aged 65 years and older, the prevalence of Alzheimer’s disease doubles every 5 years.6

 People with a family history of Alzheimer’s disease are generally considered to be at greater risk of developing the disease.
 Researchers have identified 3 genes that are linked to early-onset Alzheimer’s disease.
 Until recently, only 1 gene had been identified that increases the risk of late-onset Alzheimer’s disease.
-However, during 2009 and 2010, international teams studying the genetics of Alzheimer’s disease have identified and confirmed 3 new genes that are associated with increased risk of late-onset Alzheimer’s disease.7
+However, by 2013, international teams studying the genetics of Alzheimer’s disease have identified and confirmed 19 new genes that are associated with increased risk of late-onset Alzheimer’s disease.7

-Many individuals with Alzheimer’s disease or other dementias are undiagnosed.
-Primary care providers do not routinely test for Alzheimer’s disease.4, 8 Alzheimer’s disease and other dementias are more often undiagnosed in rural and minority populations than in urban or white populations.
+Primary care providers do not routinely test for Alzheimer’s disease or related dementias, so people with the disorder may be undiagnosed.4, 8 Alzheimer’s disease and other dementias are more often undiagnosed in rural and minority populations than in urban or white populations.

-Some chronic conditions are common in people with Alzheimer’s disease and other dementias.
-Dementias can greatly complicate the medical management of these conditions; this increases the need for coordination of care among different specialists.9, 10
+People with Alzheimer’s disease and other dementias frequently have other chronic medical conditions.
+Dementias can greatly complicate the medical management of these conditions, increasing the need for coordination of care among different specialists.9, 10

-Lack of diagnosis seriously reduces a person’s access to available treatments and valuable information.
+Lack of diagnosis of dementia can seriously reduce a person’s access to available treatments and valuable information.
 Active medical management, information and support, and coordination of medical and community services have been shown to improve quality and outcomes of care for people with dementia.11, 12

 Emerging Issues in Dementias, Including Alzheimer’s Disease

-Over the past decade, there has been significant scientific progress in understanding and managing dementia, with most of the research focused on Alzheimer’s disease.
+Over the past decade, there has been significant scientific progress in understanding and managing dementia, with research focused on the most common form of the disorder, Alzheimer’s disease.
 During the next decade, it will be important that progress be made in:

 3McGuire LC, Ford ES, Ajani UA.
 The impact of cognitive functioning on mortality and the development of functional disability in older adults with diabetes: The second Longitudinal Study on Aging.
 BMC Geriatr.
 2006 May 1;6(8) [cited 2010 Mar 15].
 Available from: http://www.biomedcentral.com/content/pdf/1471-2318-6-8.pdf [PDF - 291 KB].